Hoppa till sökfunktionen Hoppa till innehållet

 Global equities

-• Lower interest rates and a brighter economic outlook will benefit small caps
+• Lower key interest rates will support valuations, and a weak USD will support liquidity

 Fixed income investments